mthomps4/eas-testing/docs/ios-adding-build-targets.md

 If you restart XCode -- you should see your new Icon show on the new Target!!

-Lets test drive this thing Yo!
+Let's test drive this thing Yo!

 ## Building your new target